 Maple Gochujang Roasted Brussels Sprouts

 In this recipe, Brussels Sprouts magically transform into sweet and spicy little flavour bombs.
-On the outside, they’re sweet and caramelized but still remain soft and tender on the inside.
+On the outside, they’re sweet and caramelized but so soft and tender on the inside.
 Roasting them on high heat with maple syrup gives them a kick of extra sweetness to go with the spicy gochujang.
 They are amazing straight out of the oven and everyone will be snacking on them as you’re trying to plate them up!

 How to Choose the Best Brussels Sprouts